Busy, stressed, and out of shape.

 Instead of having 2 beers every night, just have one.
 Cut down on carbs by having a salad instead of fries.
 Choose things that will have the biggest impact on your life right now and make manageable goals that you REALLY feel you can stick to.

-You may know what to do, but actually doing it is the hard part.
+You may know what to do, but actually doing it (especially consistently) is the hard part.

 Crossfit, P90X, workout DVDs, diet fads.
 The list goes on and on, and most men are familiar with these kinds of programs.